danielbodnar/awesome-stars/BY-LANG.md

 - [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
 - [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
-- [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop app for multiple cutting-edge LLM models that available on Windows, Mac, Linux
+- [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop app for multiple cutting-edge LLM models, available on Windows, Mac, Linux
 - [windingwind/zotero-actions-tags](https://github.com/windingwind/zotero-actions-tags) - Action it, tag it, sorted.
 - [windingwind/zotero-better-notes](https://github.com/windingwind/zotero-better-notes) - Everything about note management.
 All in Zotero.
 - [jackyzha0/tabspace](https://github.com/jackyzha0/tabspace) - ✍️ A scratchspace for your new Tab page